A Deduction from Dirac Sea Model

 In summary, the Dirac sea is verifiable.
-If the Dirac sea is a physics reality, $u\overline{d}$ and a negative energy electron $e^-$ will form an atom $X(e^-u\overline{d})$ with the lepton number equal to 1 and $u\overline{d}u\overline{d}$ and two negative energy electrons $e^-e^-$ will form another atom $X(2(e^-u\overline{d}))$ with the lepton number equal to 2.
+If the Dirac sea is a physics reality, the process $\gamma\rightarrow e^+e^-$ cannot be lonely observable.
+This work shows that $u\overline{d}$ and a negative energy electron $e^-$ will form an atom $X(e^-u\overline{d})$ with the lepton number equal to 1 and $u\overline{d}u\overline{d}$ and two negative energy electrons $e^-e^-$ will form another atom $X(2(e^-u\overline{d}))$ with the lepton number equal to 2.
 The former is hard to distinguish from a neutrino while the latter can be observed exclusively.
+One should pay attention to that in contrast to those well-known normal atoms which consist of all positive energy components and have long life-time, this kind of atoms are unstable for they oscillate from a state which has electron components to another state which has muon components.
 If the $X(2(e^-u\overline{d}))$ is not observed, we should doubt the correction of the Dirac sea.